 Gloria Dei Presbyterian Church

-Home | 90th Anniversary | Our History | Latest News | Meet the Staff | Clubs and Groups | Youth Activities | Calendar of Events | Directions | Religious Links | Contact Us
+Home | 90th Anniversary | Our History | Latest News | Meet the Staff | Clubs and Groups | Youth Activities | Calendar of Events | Celtic Worship Service | Epiphany Celebration | Directions | Religious Links | Contact Us

 Latest News

-We ask you in the course of your prayers this week to lift the members and friends of our congregation who are serving our country in the military, including Jami, Corey, Lori, Ben, Vincent, Doug, Charlie, Josh, Tom, Jason, Jerod, John, Timothy, Terry, Scott, Mary and Alison.
+We ask you in the course of your prayers this week to lift the members and friends of our congregation who are serving our country in the military, including Jami, Jarrod, Corey, Lori, Ben, Vincent, Doug, Charlie, Josh, Tom, Jason, Jerod, John, Timothy, Terry, Scott, Mary and Alison.
 God bless them.

-Triple C holds their monthly meetings on the first Tuesday of each month beginning at 1:00 P.M., September through May.
+Triple C holds their monthly meetings on the first Tuesday of each month beginning at 1:00 PM, September through May.

-Women's Association holds their monthly meetings on the second Wednesday of each month beginning at 12:30 P.M., September through May.
+Women's Association holds their monthly meetings on the second Wednesday of each month beginning at 12:30 PM, September through May.

 Gloria Dei Presbyterian Church